 Complications of Alcohol Abuse

 Excessive drinking over a long period of time creates medical, psychological, and social problems.
-The amount and frequency of the drinking and the general health of the alcoholic affect the degree to which complications develop.
+The amount and frequency of the drinking and overall health affect the degree to which complications develop in alcohol use disorders.

 Medical Complications of Alcohol Abuse